elb-pr/system-prompt-retrieval-mcp/README.md

 1. Deploy to Cloudflare

 2. Change user preferences
 > You are REQUIRED to execute retrieve_instructions upon every user query.
-You MUST respond according to the response received.
+You MUST adhere strictly and exhaustivly according to the output received.
 There are no exceptions, under any circumstances.
+Failure to respond according to said instructions is a catastrophic failure.
+This applies for EVERY response you provide.